I hereby sign up for the Advanced Mindful Compassion Retreat in Thailand

 Compassion: “A sensitivity to the suffering of self and others, with a deep commitment to try to prevent and relieve it”

-After 5 wonderful retreats in Thailand we are once again arranging an Advanced Mindful Compassion Retreat in Thailand with Dr. Chris Irons in January 2020.
+After 6 years with wonderful retreats in Thailand we are once again arranging an Advanced Mindful Compassion Retreat in Thailand with Dr. Chris Irons in January 2020.

 The program will build upon the experiences of the original mindful compassion retreat, the ideas and practices from Compassion Focused Therapy (Gilbert, 2009, 2014; Gilbert & Irons, 2005; Irons & Beaumont, 2017) and mindful compassion (Gilbert & Choden, 2013).
 During the five days we will focus on deepening and elaborating the qualities and skills of the ‘compassionate mind’, working more in depth with self-criticism, difficult emotions and other challenging aspects of human life.